Christianib003/alu-higher_level_programming/python-sql_introduction/README.md

-This is for learning abo
+This is for learning ab